GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 Now that the app has declared what files it can handle at which in-scope URL in theory, it needs to imperatively do something with incoming files in practice.
 This is where the `launchQueue` comes into play.
-To access launched files, a site needs to specify a consumer for a `launchQueue` object attached to `window`.
-Launches are queued until they are handled by this consumer, which is invoked exactly once for each launch.
+To access launched files, a site needs to specify a consumer for the `window.launchQueue` object.
+Launches are queued until they are handled by the specified consumer, which is invoked exactly once for each launch.
 In this manner, every launch is handled, regardless of when the consumer was specified.